Thai Sollai Thattathe: Production

 Thaai Sollai Thattathe was edited and directed by M. A. Thirumugam and produced by M. M. A. Chinnappa Thevar under Thevar Films.
 The script was written by Aaroor Dass and the cinematography was handled by C. V. Murthi.
 The film saw Ramachandran and Thevar collaborating again after a brief misunderstanding.
 Production was completed in one month.

 Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.
 The song "Kaattukulle Thiruvizha" attained popularity.

-Release
+Release and reception

-Thai Sollai Thattathe was released on 7 November 1961 and ran for 20 weeks in theatres.
+Thai Sollai Thattathe was released on 7 November 1961, and ran for 20 weeks in theatres.
 According to R. Kannan, the author of the biography MGR: A Life, the film helped rehabilitate Ramachandran's "image as a dutiful actor".
+Kanthan of Kalki praised the story and some of the cast performances but criticised the music and felt the film should have been faster paced.